-Published in the United Kingdom by Law Business Research Ltd, London 87 Lancaster Road, London, W11 1QQ, UK © 2011 Law Business Research Ltd www.TheLawReviews.co.uk

-© Copyrights in individual chapters vest with the publisher and with the contributors.
-No photocopying: copyright licences do not apply.
+Published in the United Kingdom by Law Business Research Ltd, London 87 Lancaster Road, London, W11 1QQ, UK © 2012 Law Business Research Ltd www.TheLawReviews.co.uk No photocopying: copyright licences do not apply.
 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 The publishers accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of April 2011, be advised that this is a developing area.
+Although the information provided is accurate as of April 2012, be advised that this is a developing area.
 Enquiries concerning reproduction should be sent to Law Business Research, at the address above.
 Enquiries concerning editorial content should be directed to the Publisher - gideon.roberton@lbresearch.com

-ISBN 978-1-907606-02-1
+ISBN: 978-1-907606-30-4

-Printed in Great Britain by Encompass Print Solutions, Derbyshire Tel: +44 844 2480 112
+Printed in Great Britain by Encompass Print Solutions, Derbyshire Tel: +44 870 897 3239